FAQ's: Your Questions Answered

 A discectomy (also called open discectomy) is a procedure to remove a portion of the disc that rests between each vertebra and is the surgical removal of herniated disc material that presses on a nerve root or the spinal cord, relieving the pressure on the nerves.
 This procedure is less invasive that other types of surgery and often utilized in repairing cervical disc injuries.
 It is also used for bulging discs or ruptured discs.
 A discectomy may be the most effective type of surgery for people who have tried nonsurgical treatment without success and who have severe, disabling pain.

 Percutaneous discectomy is used for bulging discs and discs that have not ruptured into the spinal canal.
 This procedure inserts a special tool through a small incision in the back.
 The herniated disc tissue is then removed, thereby reducing the size of the disc herniation.
 Percutaneous discectomy is considered less effective than open discectomy, and its use is declining.
 Unless future studies show that this technique is safe and effective, percutaneous discectomy should be considered experimental.

-A foramenotomy is also a procedure used to relieve pressure on a nerve, but in this case, the nerve is being pinched by more than just herniated disc.
-A foramenotomy removes a portion of bone and other tissue that may be compressing the nerve as it exits the spinal column.
+A foraminotomy is also a procedure used to relieve pressure on a nerve, but in this case, the nerve is being pinched by more than a herniated disc.
+A foraminotomy removes a portion of bone and other tissue that may be compressing the nerve as it exits the spinal column.

 Spine Fusion (BMP).
 BMP stimulates the body to make bone.
 A fusion eliminates the flexibility between the vertebrae that are joined, resulting in the two vertebrae becoming one.
 The spine fusion may be done to treat a problem such as spondylolisthesis (unstable spine), or it may be done because of the extent of other surgery (such as a laminectomy).